vfonic/vscode-ada-lightbulb/README.md

 ## Visual Studio Marketplace

-This extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=mhutchie.ada-lightbulb) for Visual Studio Code.
+This extension is available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=vfonic.ada-lightbulb) for Visual Studio Code.

+## TODO

+- [ ] Rethink config options (for now)
+- [ ] Publish to VS Code Marketplace